neherlab/RSV-mut-fitness/README.md

 The file containing the nucleotide pairing predictions from [Lan et al](https://www.nature.com/articles/s41467-022-28603-2) is located at [./data/lan_2022](data/lan_2022/).

 ### Configuration
 Ahead of the computation of mutational fitness effects, predicted and actual mutation counts can be aggregated by defining clusters of clades.
-This is defined by a dictionary `clade_clusters` in the [config.yaml](config.yaml) file, which can be customized.
+This is defined by a dictionary `clade_cluster` in the [config.yaml](config.yaml) file, which can be customized.

 ### Output
 Files produced by the pipeline are saved into the [./results](results) folder.
 These are subsequently divided in the following subfolders:
 - [curated](results/curated/): the training datasets for the *General Linear Model* (GLM) producing the predicted counts.
-These are divided among pre and Omicron clades.
+These are divided between pre and Omicron clades.
 - [master_tables](results/master_tables/): the reference models inferred from the training datasets, i.e. a site's context and the associated mutation rate.
 - [ntmut_fitness](results/ntmut_fitness/): files `{cluster}_ntmut_fitness.csv` for each cluster of clades with the nucleotide mutation fitness effects.
 - [aamut_fitness](results/aamut_fitness/): files `{cluster}_aamut_fitness.csv` with fitness effects of the amino acid mutations for each cluster of clades.